Nicolasara/in_the_dark/src/game-rules/README.md

 - Only one player is "in the dark"
 - No special team rules or coordination needed
 - Standard winning conditions apply:
-  - Double Win: Not caught and knows the secret
+  - In The Dark Double Win: Not caught and knows the secret (+2 points In The Dark)
-  - Regular Win: Not caught and doesn't know the secret
+  - In The Dark Win: Not caught and doesn't know the secret (+1 point In The Dark)
-  - Regular Loss: Caught and doesn't know the secret
+  - In The Loop Win: Caught and doesn't know the secret (+1 point In The Loop)
-  - Tie: Caught but knows the secret
+  - Tie: Caught but knows the secret (+1 point each)

 ### 2. Team Mode